Keefe-Paoch/paoch/README.md

 We also collect some of your personal data whenever we communicate with you (e.g. email content, contact information, etc.), or when you complete any voluntary surveys and questionnaires we may send you from time to time (e.g. your demographic information and feedback), or when you participate in our lucky draws, contests or promotions.

-6. How do we use your information?
+6.How do we use your information?

 We will use your personal data for the purposes set out below.